Configure wave processing example

-This guide describes how to set up the criteria that determine what work is generated for a warehouse when a wave is processed, and whether waves are processed manually or automatically.
+This topic provides an example of how to set up the criteria that determine what work is generated for a warehouse when a wave is processed, and whether waves are processed manually or automatically.
 You specify the criteria by setting up wave templates and queries that match a wave with released lines in sales orders, production orders, or kanban orders.
-Wave processing is used in warehouses that use the functionality in the Warehouse management module, and not those that use the functionality in the Inventory management module.
-You can run this procedure in demo data company USMF.

 Go to Navigation pane > Modules > Warehouse management > Setup > Waves > Wave templates.